That-Beaner/SmashIt/README.md

 (I would also appreciate it if you contacted me beforehand at dev.programsofdaveduck@gmail.com)
 <br>
 ## Download
-Pre-complied version (updated for android 7.0 + w/ZeevoX improvements): https://www.mediafire.com/file/z957oji4cmo506p/app-release.apk
+To download the pre-complied version (updated for android 7.0 + w/ZeevoX improvements), click [here](https://www.mediafire.com/file/z957oji4cmo506p/app-release.apk)
 <br>
 ## License
-I am not responsible for any misuse of this code as I provide it as an educational resource only.
+I am not responsible for any misuse of this code, as I provide it as an educational resource only.